dilbertside/spring-mvc-start-archetype/README.md

 It is inspired from https://github.io/kolorobot/spring-mvc-quickstart-archetype and was originally a fork. kolorobot archetype is based onto Spring Framework 5.0.x (as of January 2019)

-After refactoring a bit to upgrade Spring, the aim became to build a full Spring Framework MVC  Web application only (which should not contain any Spring Boot dependencies).
-In that purpose some extra configuration have been added Cache, Async, WebJars, Problem
+After refactoring a bit to upgrade Spring to 5.1, the aim became to build a full Spring Framework MVC  Web application only (which should not contain any Spring Boot dependencies).
+In that purpose some extra configuration have been added Cache, Async, WebJars, Problem.

 Why?

 While Spring Boot is a wonderful way to build a web application in no time, this archetype startup is a way to claim back control to all the opinionated choices made by Spring Boot team.
 In that way, the configuration is not hidden in Auto Configuration properties.
-Saying that reading Boot code helps to build a configuration without Spring Boot.
+Saying that, reading Boot code helps to build a configuration without Spring Boot.
 For a complete Spring Boot Application you may want to have a look to [JHipster](https://www.jhipster.tech/)

 This starter can be used for
 * educational purpose
 * migration purpose (ie from Spring Framework core 4.3.x to 5.1.x)
 * as a starting point to migrate from Spring Boot to Spring Framework core and Web MVC.
+* ...

 Notes:
 This archetype may not work with prior versions of Spring Framework 5.0.x, or 4.3.x, and Java 1.8